Grand Unified Timeline

 aka: The Renaissance And Industrial Revolution

 Your favorite books, movies, television shows and video games tend to state, specifically, what year they happen.
 Sometimes it's a very specific year, a vague decade/century (199X, 24th-and-one-half century), or a completely made up timeline (Universal Century, Second Age).
 Want to quickly see when your favorite work happened?
 Do you want to know what was happening in fiction while Rapture was explored?
 Want to know how many works set in World War II feature the Third Reich dying in any way other than suicide?
 Just look it up here.
 The idea was inspired by a personal project being undertaken by Gorblax at the Penny Arcade forums, where he created a timeline for video games, using years from the Gregorian calendar.
 It can be found online.
+The timeline has since migrated to selectbutton and then to its own dedicated page (which currently requires a login of some sort).
 The only events listed here should be ones that are dated under a Gregorian calendar or something very similar.
 If the events happen under a fictional calendar, but said calendar can be correlated to the Gregorian calendar somehow, then feel free to list those events.
 For long-running comics or television series, you should only list major arcs or events that significantly change the status quo.
 Fanfic events are acceptable, but should also be limited to major arcs and events.
 (Please make it clear when something is fanfic rather than canon by linking to the TV Tropes page for that fanfic.)
 For each example you list, make sure to put the source in parentheses at the end (if not, that article will be deleted unless the source can be named).
 Try to place more specific dates before vague dates (For example, put July 4, 1954 before July 1954 and 1954).
 However, if a vague date definitely occurs before a more specific one, put the vague date first (for example, July 1954 goes before August 13th, 1954).
 This goes for years as well; for example, 'early 18th century' would go before 1775.
 Because this is a timeline, spoilers are very likely to appear.
 To avoid line after line of spoiled text, tropers should stick to using general summaries and descriptions, and try to avoid specific details.
 If these kind of spoilers are unavoidable, or the troper believes they're important, then the details should be listed in a labelnote like so .
 Please also note that we are not using the B.C. or A.D acronyms because the acronym B.C. stands for Before Christ, or Before the Messiah, and A.D. stands for Anno Domini, or In the Year of Our Lord.
 These are statements of worship of him and as such are both unfair to and/or technically not accurate because of those tropers that do not worship him, as we are fairly well represented among Jews, Muslims, Atheists, Buddhists, and almost certainly have a Scientologist or two, among innumerable other non-Christian groups.
 For a chronological list of tropes rather than specific series, see The Trope History of the Universe.

 A note on dates:Certain series can be correlated to the Gregorian calendar, but require fairly lengthy justifications.
 To avoid excessive labelnotes, they will be explained here in alphabetical order.